Circles of Support and Accountability: History

 The CoSA model of reintegration began in Canada in 1994.
 According to Susan Love, the Ottawa Program Director for Circles of Support and Accountability, CoSA was started by the Mennonite pastor Harry Nigh, who befriended a mentally delayed, repeat sex offender—a man who had been in and out of institutions his entire life.
 Nigh and some of his parishioners formed a support group; they obtained funding from the Mennonite Central Committee of Ontario and Correctional Service Canada (CSC) to keep the group going.
 It was effective; the man did not re-offend.”

 Currently, projects are established nationally throughout Canada and the United Kingdom.
 CoSA projects have also begun in several American jurisdictions.
-Interest continues to grow in other nations, including The Netherlands, New Zealand, Latvia, and France.
+Interest continues to grow in other nations, including The Netherlands, New Zealand, Latvia, Catalonia and France.
 The CoSA model has provided hope that communities can assist in risk management; the end results are greater safety for potential victims and increased accountability for released offenders.